-Subjects to Consider traffic volume and frequency, and vehicle types, weights and types of loads during the life of the Project; traffic control systems and protocols; access management and public safety measures; communications along the road; and, measures to prevent and document wildlife-vehicle collisions and to reduce impact of the upgraded HPAR on wildlife.
+Project Component Subjects to Consider Traffic and traffic control Management of all traffic along traffic volume and frequency, and vehicle types, weights and types of loads during the life of the Project; the upgraded HPAR including public traffic and Mine traffic. traffic control systems and protocols including those for truck speed and weights; access management and public safety measures; communications along the road; and measures to prevent and document wildlife-vehicle collisions and to reduce impact of the upgraded HPAR on wildlife.
+Emergency response Emergency response plans and emergency response plans (e.g., wildfires, avalanches, vehicle collisions, medical emergencies); spill contingency plans. explosives and components of explosives; and spill contingency planning for fuels, mine reagents, zinc and lead concentrates and other materials to be transported on the upgraded HPAR.
+Use of the upgraded HPAR for hauling zinc and lead concentrate confinement during transport (e.g., truck and trailer design and performance); concentrates and other mine consumables options to reduce traffic frequency (e.g., use of backhauling, truck capacity, convoys); prevention of contamination of soil and vegetation from trucks and equipment; all mine consumables, both hazardous and nonhazardous, including quantities and containment methods; and, • the Material Safety Data Sheets (MSDS) for all reasonably foreseeable materials, reagents, and consumables to be used for the HPARU Project or transported by the Developer on the upgraded HPAR.

-Project Component Subjects to Consider Emergency response Emergency response plans and spill contingency plans. emergency response plans (e.g., wildfires, avalanches, vehicle collisions, medical emergencies); explosives and components of explosives; and, opin containgency plants spill contingency planning for fuels, mine reagents, zinc and lead concentrates and other materials to be transported on the upgraded HPAR.
-Use of the upgraded HPAR for hauling zinc and lead concentrate confinement during transport (e.g., truck and trailer design and performance); concentrates and other mine consumables options to reduce traffic frequency (e.g., use of backhauling, truck capacity, convoys); prevention of contamination of soil and vegetation from trucks and equipment; and, all mine consumables, both hazardous and nonhazardous, including quantities and containment methods.
-Road maintenance Standard operations and monitoring of road conditions and routine maintenance measures (e.g., grading, brushing,); maintenance of the upgraded HPAR. inspection and maintenance of drainage works, bridges, culverts; snow removal, scarification and sanding; maintenance measures to facilitate wildlife crossing the road (e.g., for snow ploughing); ongoing erosion and sediment control; avalanche and terrain hazard management; explosives and components of explosives (e.g. ammonium nitrate) prevention and response to natural and human caused wildfires; dust control activities including, if required, water withdrawal locations, amounts and timing; heritage resources; and, maintenance equipment and materials.
+Project Component Subjects to Consider Road maintenance monitoring of road conditions and routine maintenance Standard operations and measures (e.g., grading, brushing,); maintenance of the upgraded HPAR. • inspection and maintenance of drainage works, bridges, culverts; snow removal, scarification and sanding; maintenance measures to facilitate wildlife crossing the road (e.g., for snow ploughing); ongoing erosion and sediment control; avalanche and terrain hazard management; explosives and components of explosives (e.g. ammonium nitrate); prevention and response to natural and human caused wildfires; dust control activities including, if required, water withdrawal locations, amounts and timing; heritage resources; measures for protection of water quality during operations, including the use and management of substances or materials such as road salts; and maintenance equipment and materials.
+Borrow sources Selection of borrow sources; requirements for borrow materials for ongoing road maintenance; development of borrow pits; reclamation of borrow pits after locations of borrow pits and quarries and their access roads; use. clearing of vegetation and site preparation; stripping and stockpiling of organic topsoil; construction and use of borrow pits (quarries) to obtain construction material for the HPARU, including construction of access roads to the quarries as needed; requirements for blasting; borrow material quality and quantities available; • geochemical characterization of potential borrow materials and selection of suitable materials; borrow pit design criteria and development methods, including blasting, gravel crushing, sorting, and stockpiling of materials; loading borrow material into trucks and hauling to work areas; • dust control at borrow sites, including water taking for this purpose; heritage resources; measures for mitigations of water quality impacts associated with the use of management of explosives; and objectives and methods for site restoration.

-Project Component Subjects to Consider Borrow sources Selection of borrow sources; development of borrow pits; requirements for borrow materials for ongoing road maintenance; locations of borrow pits and quarries and their access reclamation of borrow pits after use. roads; clearing of vegetation and site preparation; stripping and stockpiling of organic topsoil; construction and use of borrow pits (quarries) to obtain construction material for the HPARU, including construction of access roads to the quarries as needed; requirements for blasting; borrow material quality and quantities available; geochemical characterization of potential borrow materials and selection of suitable materials; borrow pit design criteria and development methods, including blasting, gravel crushing, sorting, and stockpiling of materials loading borrow material into trucks and hauling to work areas; dust control at borrow sites, including water taking for this purpose; heritage resources; and, objectives and methods for site restoration.
-Workforce, payroll and purchasing Workforce requirements and project spending on wages, salaries, goods and services. direct employment opportunities; contracting opportunities; form of employment and contracting (full time, part time, seasonal) and skills category; wages and salaries; purchasing of goods and services; and, training and procurement policies and programs.
+Project Component Subjects to Consider Workforce, payroll and purchasing Workforce requirements and project spending on wages, salaries, goods and services. direct employment opportunities; contracting opportunities; form of employment and contracting (full time, part time, seasonal) and skills category; wages and salaries; purchasing of goods and services; and training and procurement policies and programs.